Boothferry Park

 Boothferry Park was a football stadium in Kingston upon Hull, East Riding of Yorkshire, England, which was the home of Hull City from 1946 until 2002.
 The ground's capacity varied throughout its history, but stood at 15,160 at the time of its closure.

 The Tigers moved into the newly built KC Stadium in the middle of the 2002–03 season.
 Following this, Boothferry Park was occupied solely by supermarkets Iceland and Kwik Save, both of whom had opened stores inside the ground's structure in the 1990s when the football club was struggling financially.
 The first parts of the stadium were demolished in early 2008, more than five years after the last professional game was played there.
 The demolition was completed in 2011, with residential housing now standing on the site of the old ground.

 The record attendance at Boothferry Park was set on 26 February 1949, when 55,019 spectators watched Hull face Manchester United in an FA Cup quarter-final.
 This remains the highest-ever attendance for a home match in the club's history.
-The stadium also occasionally hosted England youth internationals, as well as a singular senior international between Northern Ireland and Spain in 1972.
+The stadium also hosted some England youth internationals, as well as a singular senior fixture between Northern Ireland and Spain in 1972.

 History

-The planning years
+The planning years (1929–1946)

-The ground was originally planned in 1929, and work began on the site from 1932 based near the Humber Estuary.
-Financial difficulties severely hampered this development, with the playing area and part of the terracing appearing over the following 12 months before work and progress ground to a halt.
-A proposal in 1939 for a sports stadium on the site was the catalyst for further development, as even though this threw up doubt for the original stadium plans, no suitable financial offer for the land was forthcoming, and instead the Hull City board enquired after, and were granted, a Football Association loan to the sum of £6,600 (£540,000 in 2024).
-This meant the new ground would be ready for the opening of the 1941 season.
+In 1929, with the future of Anlaby Road uncertain, Hull City began planning a move away and into a new home elsewhere.
+That year, they acquired a plot of land near Gipsyville adjacent to Boothferry Road, which had once belonged to the local golf club.
+A loan of £3,000 from the Football Association had helped to fund the purchase, however the impact of the Great Depression delayed any further progress.
+Construction eventually began in 1932, but even then development was slow, with only the pitch laid out and some terracing installed in the immediate 12 months that followed.
+Work was then put on hold until 1939 when the project was almost abandoned.

-The onset of the Second World War was to again frustrate the development of the football ground, as during the war, the ground was used by the Home Guard, and was, for a period, used to repair tanks.
-This, not unexpectedly, had an adverse effect on the playing area – following the end of the war, the pitch was in very poor shape and prone to waterlogging.
+A proposal was put forward to turn the land into a multi-purpose sports stadium but, as a reasonable price was not offered, Hull City were able to reignite their idea to build a new home ground just for themselves.
+Another loan from the FA was needed to do so, this time receiving £6,600.
+Now set with financial backing, the club hoped that construction would be completed in time for the 1940–41 season.
+Ultimately, though, these hopes were dashed due to the outbreak of the Second World War.
+The conflict also unsurprisingly took a toll on what had already been built.
+Amidst the devastating Hull Blitz, the land off Boothferry Road was occupied by the Home Guard and was, for a period, additionally used to repair tanks.
+As a result, the pitch was in very poor shape by the end of the war and had become prone to waterlogging.

-Building materials were hard to come by in the post-war years for something as "frivolous" as a football stadium in the heavily bombed city, this and the state of the pitch meant that the ground was still not in a usable state by the 1945–46 season, so the club was forced to return to playing its matches at one of its former homes, the Boulevard, the then home of rugby league club, Hull F.C., one of the city's two major rugby league clubs.
+Hull spent the regionally divided 1945–46 season at The Boulevard, whilst work on Boothferry Park resumed thanks to a cash injection from new club chairman Harold Needler.